 Below: Following the outdoor photo above, the gathering moved indoors to the J. W. Babcock House at 227 Xerxes Ave. where Eloise boarded during the time that the Garden was open.
 The seating arrangement here is: Left side front to back - Mrs. Louisa Healy, Eloise Butler, Mrs. Schussler, Miss Leavitt and Miss Foss.
 Right side, front to back - Martha Crone, Mrs. Hadden, Miss Johnson, Mrs. Babcock and Dr. Wm.
 Crone.
 Photo: Minnesota Historical Society, Martha Crone Papers.

-IN April she had written an essay that we believe was unpublished, but may have been a letter to the Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for publication in the Asa Gray Bulletin.
+In April she had written an essay that we believe was unpublished, but may have been a letter to the Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for inclusion in the members circular.
 It is titled The Attractiveness of vegetables and common weeds.
 In it she discusses a strange vegetable, a mis-shapped cabbage, but writes most about why she likes common weeds - at least most.
 She states: “I cannot help admiring the pariahs of my garden, although competition is so fierce I must needs destroy them.
 If rare and difficult to cultivate, one would travel miles to see the golden heads of dandelion or the gossamer balls of down when in seed.”
 (1) Read it all here.

 Her last log entries were on October 16 when she planted eleven species from Fort Snelling, Sarona WI, and from Glenwood Park.